Same-sex marriage in Michoacán

 Same-sex marriage has been legal in Michoacán since 23 June 2016.
-On 18 May 2016, the Congress of Michoacán approved a bill to legalise same-sex marriage by a vote of 27 in favour, none opposed and 8 abstentions.
+On 18 May 2016, the Congress of Michoacán passed a bill to legalise same-sex marriage by a vote of 27–0 with 8 abstentions, which was later signed into law by Governor Silvano Aureoles Conejo.
 The law was published in the state's official journal on 22 June, and took effect the following day.
-Previously, Congress had refused to amend the Family Code to legalize same-sex marriage, despite a ruling by a state judge requiring it to do so.
+Michoacán was the eighth Mexican state to legalize same-sex marriage.

-Michoacán also offers domestic partnerships to same-sex and opposite-sex couples.
-Legislation to this effect passed Congress in September 2015.
+Previously, in an effort to delay the legalization of same-sex marriage, Congress had enacted domestic partnerships granting some of the rights and benefits of marriage in September 2015.

 Domestic partnerships

-In November 2006, it was announced that several civil union bills would be formally introduced to the Congress of Michoacán.
+In November 2006, media outlets reported that several civil union bills would be introduced to the Congress of Michoacán.
 A bill was introduced in 2007, but it stalled and was not voted on.
-After same-sex marriage was approved in Mexico City in 2010, the Party of the Democratic Revolution (PRD) announced it would propose bills for same-sex marriage and adoption, along with a "law for coexistence partnerships" to legalize same-sex civil unions.
-A bill was submitted in March 2010 by the Grupo de Facto Diversidad Sexual en Michoacán, which proposed both marriage and cohabitation, but did not mention adoption rights.
+After same-sex marriage was legalized in Mexico City in 2010, the Party of the Democratic Revolution (PRD) announced it would propose bills for same-sex marriage and adoption by same-sex couples, along with a "law for coexistence partnerships".
+A bill was submitted in March 2010 by the De Facto Group for Sexual Diversity in Michoacán (Grupo de Facto Diversidad Sexual en Michoacán), which proposed both marriage and cohabitation, but did not mention adoption rights.
 As with the previous proposals, it stalled.

-On 27 August 2015, the Justice and Human Rights Committee approved a new text of the Family Code that maintained the heterosexual definition of marriage but enacted domestic partnerships (sociedad de convivencia, /es/) for same-sex couples.
+On 27 August 2015, the Justice and Human Rights Committee approved a new Family Code (Código Familiar) that maintained the heterosexual definition of marriage, but enacted domestic partnerships (sociedad de convivencia, /es/) for same-sex couples.
 It was approved unanimously by Congress in a 34–0 vote on 7 September 2015.
-The law was published on 30 September 2015 in the state's official journal.
-The following month, an action of unconstitutionality (accion de inconstitucionalidad; docketed 107/2015) was filed with the Mexican Supreme Court by the State Human Rights Commission.
-The Commission argued that providing only partnerships to same-sex couples and marriage to opposite-sex couples was discriminatory and violated Articles 1 and 4 of the Constitution of Mexico.
-The lawsuit was rendered moot as a result of the state's legalization of same-sex marriage in May 2016.
-The court voted unanimously to dismiss the challenge on 18 June 2018 for this reason.
+The law was published in the state's official journal on 30 September.
+The following month, the State Human Rights Commission filed an action of unconstitutionality (accion de inconstitucionalidad; docketed 107/2015), contesting the constitutionality of the new domestic partnership law.
+It argued that providing only partnerships to same-sex couples and marriage to opposite-sex couples was discriminatory and violated Articles 1 and 4 of the Constitution of Mexico.
+The lawsuit was mooted due to the state's legalization of same-sex marriage in May 2016.
+As a result, the Supreme Court of Justice of the Nation voted unanimously to dismiss the challenge on 18 June 2018.

-Domestic partnerships were previously available to same-sex couples only.
-Since 23 June 2016, heterosexual couples may enter into domestic partnerships as well.
+Although previously only available to same-sex couples, domestic partnerships were opened to opposite-sex couples on 23 June 2016.